Mark-MDO47/DuelWithBanjos/code/LEDC_steps/README.md

-# LEDC_steps - Learning to Use LEDC PWM
+# DoPinsPwmTemplate - Learning to Use LEDC PWM

 ## Intro